lunarmint/anime-piracy-wiki/faq/vpn.md

 ### **Do I need a VPN for streaming or DDL?**

 It is highly unlikely to receive a DMCA (or equivalent) notice from streaming sites or DDL.
+There are also many streaming sites that does not allow the use of VPN, so please

 &nbsp;